gzr7702/MetropolitanHockeyClub/README.txt

 Todo:

-- Front end!
-- Check models are correct
+- Make sure all functionality works
+- tweak roster page if there are no players to display the right thing.
+- add player doesn't work
 - Fix gdisconnect
 - Take out Delete team from home screen and add a separate page?
+Add admin page and user?
 - Add flash functionality
-- tweak roster page if there are no players to display the right thing.